vxmpycl1t/Drag-Race-Simulator/README.md

 # Drag Race Simulator
 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 <br> You can also send me a dm in Discord if you find a bug or something that wasn't cute. <b>Rainbow#4283</b>
+# 04/13/2022
+* Added the Lipsync LaLaPaRUZa Smackdown from season 14
+* Added Team Wins in Girl Group Challenges
+* Added the "Kandy, wait" double shantay.
+* Added new secret events

 # 03/31/2022
 * Added Choosable Chocolate Bar
 * Added quitters in a lipsync